MevlutArslan/kaggle-arc-challenge/README.md

 - The model performed pretty well with smaller grids.

 **Improving Chain Performance:**
-There are a few methods that might improve the performance of the chain:

 **Indexing Previously Successful Reasonings:**
 - Having the model fill in and return reasoning structures, then indexing the successful ones and reusing them, could help improve its reasoning ability.